Skip to Content

 So many cultures around the world have a classic beef stew.

-From Hungarian Marha porkolt to French beef daube all the way to Indonesian spicy beef rendang and Greek kokkinisto they are so common and so delicious.
+From Hungarian Marha porkolt to French beef daube all the way to Indonesian spicy beef rendang, Filipino beef kaldereta, Greek kokkinisto and Belgian Carbonnade Flamande, they are so common and so delicious.

-Beef stew and dumplings is the British variant that I grew up with.
-Although my Mom definitely would not have cooked with beer… ever!
+Beef stew and dumplings are the British variant that I grew up with.
+Although my Mom definitely would not have cooked with beer... ever!

 My version is pretty traditional and features big chunks of seared beef and root veg.
-It is all simmered nice and slowly in a simple in a boldly flavoured gravy.
+It is all simmered nice and slow in a simple, boldly flavoured gravy.

 Overhead British beef and ale stew with dumplings, carrots and potatoes.